 Metabolism: The enzymes present in the cytoplasm aid in metabolizing substances taken up by the cell before the organelles further process them.

-Barrier: Cytoplasm acts as a barrier between organelles and prevent their grouping or collision that would obstruct their regular function.
+Barrier: Cytoplasm acts as a barrier between organelles and prevents their grouping or collision that would obstruct their regular function.

 Cell division: The elasticity and fluidity of the cytoplasm help in changes to the cell shape during cell division mechanisms such as meiosis and mitosis that ultimately results in the formation of daughter cells.

-Overall, the content, foundational structure, and function of the cytoplasm may differ between species and kingdoms, but it is an important, indispensable part of the cell, without which a cell cannot function.
+Overall, the cytoplasm’s content, foundational structure, and function may differ between species and kingdoms.
+Still, it is an important, indispensable part of the cell, without which a cell cannot function.

 The physical and chemical attributes of the cytoplasm provide the cell with various functions and capabilities that make life possible.